Explore-AI/udt-clean-water-toolkit/cwa/cwa_geodjango/README.md

 pip install -r requirements.txt -r dev-requirements.txt
 ```

-Before running the `cwa_geodorm` for development one needs to package and install the `cwm` module in dev mode:
+Before running the `cwa_geodjango` for development one needs to package and install the `cwm` module in dev mode:

 ```
 # navigate to the cleanwater module directory